For women and children around the world, a double plague: Coronavirus and domestic violence

 Then one morning, she says, he grabbed her by the throat, slamming her against the wall and attempting to rape her.
 When she resisted, she said, the punching began, stopping only when fluid began trailing down her leg.
 Zoila screamed, fearing a miscarriage.

 “I remember that day, and I just want to cry,” said Zoila, who gave birth to a daughter in June.
-The Washington Post is using only her first name to protect her identity.
+To protect their identities, The Washington Post is using only the first names of Zoila Sandly, another woman who says she has been abused during the pandemic.

-“I was pregnant,” she said.
+“I was pregnant,” Zoila said.
 “During what was supposed to be a time of joy for me, I felt only pain.”

 For untold numbers of women and children around the globe, the coronavirus pandemic has meant a twofold threat: The risk of catching a deadly virus coupled with the peril of being locked in confined spaces with increasingly violent abusers.